manmeet003/earthquake-zen-garden/README.md

 #clone the repo

-#run 'npm install' to insstall all the dependencies
+#run 'npm install' to install all the dependencies

 #run 'npm run build' to build the project